JFtechOfficial/ultimate-ambilight-setup/README.md

 ```
 * modify the `pin` variable to match your GPIO setup
 * you can modify the default `max_TEMP` variable (Temperature in Celsius after which the fan triggers),
-`cutoff_TEMP` variable (Temerature in Celsius after which the fan stops) and `sleepTime` variable (Temperature reading interval in seconds)
-*JFtech needs to insert a GIF here* or you can activate one of the pre-made fan profile by uncommenting it *JFtech needs to insert a GIF here*
+`cutoff_TEMP` variable (Temerature in Celsius after which the fan stops) and `sleepTime` variable (Temperature reading interval in seconds) or you can activate one of the pre-made fan profile by uncommenting it
 * Save and close the file